davetron5000/naildrivin5.com-OLD/_posts/2013-01-27-what-i-learned-working-at-livingsocial.markdown

 ---
 layout: post
-title: "&#10106;&#10144; What I learned working at LivingSocial"
+title: "What I learned working at LivingSocial"
 date: 2013-01-27 16:43
-comments: true
+feature: true
-categories:
 ---

 Friday was my last day at LivingSocial.
 I'm moving on to a small team at a small startup that I hope will eventually be big.
 My tenure at LivingSocial was short - it would've certainly been longer had this opportunity not come along - but I learned a lot in the 14 months I worked there.